danielbodnar/awesome-stars/README.md

 - [hyperjumptech/monika](https://github.com/hyperjumptech/monika) - Monika is a command line application to monitor every part of your web app using a simple YAML configuration file.
 Get alert not only when your site is down but also when it's slow.
 - [rsify/jay](https://github.com/rsify/jay) - 😎 Supercharged JavaScript REPL
 - [milesj/packemon](https://github.com/milesj/packemon) - 📦 Build and prepare packages for npm distribution using standardized configurations and practices.
 Gotta pack 'em all!
-- [eegli/tinyparse](https://github.com/eegli/tinyparse) - A tiny, type-safe and flexible utility to build powerful CLI apps
+- [eegli/tinyparse](https://github.com/eegli/tinyparse) - A tiny, type-safe and flexible framework to build powerful CLI apps
 - [jamesgeorge007/scaffold-static](https://github.com/jamesgeorge007/scaffold-static) - Scaffolding utility for vanilla-js
 - [fliegwerk/fliegdoc](https://github.com/fliegwerk/fliegdoc) - A documentation generator for Typescript-based libraries with good support for monorepos
 - [emyann/matron](https://github.com/emyann/matron) - A Domain Specific Language à-la Dockerfile with a CLI to scaffold your projects.